digital-futures-academy/airport-challenge/test/userstories.md

 Messages: capacity(), newCapacity()
 Output: Number

-Test 2 - Create an airport class that has a capacity Test 3 - Create a new airport class which has a new capacity.
+Test 2 - Create a new capacity value for an airport class.

 ## Requirement 3